 It was not until 1981 that the MassDPW began work on rebuilding MA 146.
 During the next three years, the state rebuilt the 13.1-mile-long section from just south of Boston Road in Sutton to the Massachusetts-Rhode Island border, replacing the three-lane undivided section with a four-lane freeway.
 In contrast to the older four-lane section to the north, a wide grassy median separated opposing traffic flows.
 The state also established a "no-cut" line along this section of MA 146, eliminating all at-grade intersections and curb cuts.
 It even moved a cemetery in the path of the highway that belonged to a former almshouse in Uxbridge at the cost of $107,500.

-During the early-to-mid 2000's, the MHD followed up with the completion of the following projects on MA 146:
+MAKING THE FINAL CONNECTION TO I-290: The MHD followed up in the next half-decade with the completion of the following projects on MA 146:

-In March 2002, another milestone for MA 146 passed with the one-mile-long extension of the freeway section south to MA 122A (Main Street), where a new $33 million interchange was built.
+• In March 2002, another milestone for MA 146 passed with the one-mile-long extension of the freeway section south to MA 122A (Main Street), where a new $33 million interchange was built.
 The interchange provides access to The Shoppes at Blackstone Valley, a regional mall that opened one year later.

-In November 2005, the MHD extended the MA 146 Expressway through Hurley Square.
+• In November 2005, the MHD extended the MA 146 Expressway through Hurley Square.
 The $40 million project included the construction of a new bridge to connect McKeon Road and Providence Street over the new MA 146, along with a new two-lane frontage road to the east of the new freeway.
 Construction crews also built a 1,700-foot-long flood relief conduit for the Blackstone Canal to alleviate flooding in the nearby Green Island neighborhood.

-This 2005 photo shows the Worcester-Providence Turnpike (MA 146) looking south from Purgatory Road in Sutton.
-This section of MA 146 was upgraded during the early 1980's.
+This 2008 photo shows the northbound Worcester-Providence Turnpike (MA 146) at EXIT 12 (MA 122A) in Worcester.
+This section of MA 146 was upgraded in the mid-to-late 2000's and features the only numbered exits on the expressway.
 (Photo by Steve Anderson.)

 CLOSING THE MISSING FREEWAY LINK FROM MILLBURY TO SUTTON: In October 2001, the MHD and the Central Massachusetts Regional Planning Commission initiated studies on the existing four-lane undivided section of MA 146 from the MA 122A (Main Street) interchange in Millbury south to the Central Turnpike interchange in Sutton.
 Built during the 1930's and 1940's, this 4.1-mile-long section of MA 146, which handles approximately 25,000 vehicles per day (AADT), suffers from substandard design.
 Traffic lights and curb cuts only make matters worse, though the closure of median crossovers during the early 2000's have provided a stopgap measure of safety.